 The pre-filtering systems: roof-mounted leaf-filters and downspout-mounted First Flush Diverter(s) are not perfect.
 Keep in mind that they are designed as a compromise between efficient filtering and minimum water overflow due to potential clogging.
-Pre-tank mesh-filters make the last line of defense facing small organic scraps and airborne sediments (sand, silt, dirt…) that had been able to sneak through the pre-filtration system.
+Pre-tank mesh filters make the last line of defense facing small organic scraps and airborne sediments (sand, silt, dirt…) that had been able to sneak through the pre-filtration system.
 They will accumulate on the surface of the mesh-screen and if not removed, they will obstruct the filtration process, lower its rate and lead to water overflows!

 That’s why it’s important to have easy access to a pre-tank filter for both – monitoring and manual cleaning!

-“Basket”-type Pre-Tank Filters
+“Basket”-type Pre-Tank Filters for Rainwater Harvesting System

 Inexpensive plastic basket-type filters are popular for traditional garden-use rainwater harvesting systems.
 Due to its shape, a large dirt-collecting basket is able to filter rainwater while building-up sediments.
 At some moment, however – (quite often as a matter of fact), the basket-type filter must be cleaned.